Joel C. Rosenberg

 Joel C. Rosenberg (born April 1967) is an American-Israeli evangelical Christian, communications strategist, author, and non-profit executive.
 He has written sixteen novels about terrorism and Bible prophecy, including the Gold Medallion Book Award-winner The Ezekiel Option.
 He also has written three nonfiction books, Epicenter, Inside the Revolution and Enemies and Allies.

 Early life, family and education

 Rosenberg was born in April 1967 near Rochester, New York.
-He has stated that his father is of Jewish descent and his mother was born into a Methodist family of English descent.His parents were agnostic and became Born-again Christians when he was a child in 1973.
+He has stated that his father is of Jewish descent and his mother was born into a Methodist family of English descent.
+His parents were agnostic and became Born-again Christians when he was a child in 1973.
 At age 17, he became a born-again Christian and identifies as a Messianic Jew.

 Rosenberg graduated in 1988 from Syracuse University, after which he worked for Rush Limbaugh as a research assistant.
 Later, he worked for US presidential candidate Steve Forbes as a campaign advisor.
-Rosenberg opened a political consultancy business which he ran until 2000, and claims to have consulted for former Israeli Deputy Prime Minister Natan Sharansky and former Prime Minister Benjamin Netanyahu, where he says that he garnered much of his information on the Middle East that he uses in his books.
+Rosenberg opened a political consultancy business which he ran until 2000, and claims to have consulted for former Israeli Deputy Prime Minister Natan Sharansky and Prime Minister Benjamin Netanyahu, where he says that he garnered much of his information on the Middle East that he uses in his books.